appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

-## Keep Commits Atomic
+## Avoid Merge Conflicts

+While working with Git, you may face merge conflicts.
+To avoid these conflicts, follow these best practices:

-Atomic commits are small, self-contained changes that address a single concern.
+- Break down changes into small, self-contained updates that address a single concern.
 Each commit should represent a single logical change or fix.

 - Avoid mixing unrelated changes within a single commit to maintain a clean and understandable history.

+- To prevent conflicts, multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches

 - Consider breaking down large UI modifications into smaller tasks.